 The COVID-19 pandemic and lockdown has meant that regular reporting on progress towards Council and service level priorities was interrupted during 2020.
-Due to their cancellation, service improvement plans for each service were not all approved by the relevant Policy Board at this time.
-During 2020/21 a series of service update reports were provided to the relevant Policy Boards on:
+Service improvement plans for each service were not all approved by the relevant Policy Boards, due to boards being cancelled for a period during the pandemic.
+Over 2020/21 a series of service update reports were provided to the relevant Policy Boards on: